Get personalized help qualifying for a big-dollar bank loan. But beware of steep fees.

 - Full-service loan packaging.
 BoeFly takes on the heavy lifting of putting together your loan application for you.
 All you do is upload the relevant support documentation.

 - DIY business plan and projection software.
 Get a year of access to LivePlan, a software that helps you put together a business plan and track your business’s growth.

 What are the benefits of BoeFly?

 - Strong customer service.
 Support is BoeFly’s main strength.
-And it can even put together an application for you if you sign up for its full-service plan.
+It can even put together an application for you if you sign up for its full-service plan.

 - Startup and franchise financing.
 BoeFly can connect young businesses and franchises with a lender that tailors financing to their particular needs.

 - Optimizes your loan application.
-Think your business will apply for future financing?
-Working with BoeFly’s specialists can help you learn what goes into a successful loan application.
+When you sign up for BoeFly’s full-service plan, you’ll have a chance to work with a specialist and learn what goes into a successful loan application.

 - Save time looking for a lender.
-While applying through BoeFly might take more time than applying for a loan through an online lender — those can sometimes get you funding the next business day — it can cut the time you’d spend comparing lenders on your own.
+While applying through BoeFly might take more time than applying with an online lender, it can cut the time you’d spend comparing lenders on your own.

 What to watch out for

 - It’s expensive.
 There’s no way around it: BoeFly’s services aren’t cheap.
 If you’re comfortable with applying on your own, have excellent credit or are open online lenders or alternative financing, you might not benefit greatly from this service.